Author: Ryan Stott / B2B Social to Sales Specialist at Digivizer

 Now that you are learning how to sell on LinkedIn, if you are trying to implement a social selling strategy within your company, feel free to reach out.
 At Digivizer we have a small team of exceptionally talented people who are more than happy to help out.

-A 30-day Free Trial offer that enhances your marketing from day one.
+Sign up for free and enhances your marketing from day one.

-Make better decisions and get more for every dollar of your digital marketing investment by tracking over 50 key performance indicators across Google Ads, Facebook, Instagram, Twitter, Linkedin, and Youtube all in one, affordable, easy-to-use platform.
+Make better decisions and get more for every dollar of your digital marketing investment by tracking over 50 key performance indicators across Google Ads, Facebook, Instagram, Twitter, Linkedin, and Youtube all in one, aﬀordable, easy-to-use platform.
+Sign-up for free and get previous 30 days’ data for all accounts you connect (number of account connections are subject to plans).